xiaoleiwei/pingstart-ios-sdk/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Testflight
+Submit a new Beta Build to HockeyApp

 ----